General Thomas Sumter

 Fort Sumter National Monument - Charleston, South Carolina

-ExploreSouthernHistory.com - Fort Sumter, South Carolina
+ExploreSouthernHistory.com - Fort Sumter in Charleston, South Carolina

-Fort Sumter National Monument The effects of four years of war are obvious within the ruined walls of historic Fort Sumter.
-(National Park Service Photo)
+The effects of four years of war are obvious within

 Where the Civil War began...